caltechlibrary/t2t3_dataset_web_apps/presentation2.md

 - Web components provide a sustainable way to extend HTML to fit our needs
 - They simplify use because they are expressed as HTML elements
 - Web components **cleanly encapsulate** HTML, CSS and JavaScript
-  - They are impact is constrained to the elements inside!
+  - Their impact is constrained
   - They are compatible with progressive enhancement techniques
   - They can normalize user experience as a part of a design system